Tier 1 (Post-study work) - closed to new applicants

 What is the date of your application?
 (Applying in person inside the UK)

-If you are applying in person at one of our public enquiry offices, your application date will be the date when you attend the public enquiry office to make your application and pay your application fee.
+If you are applying in person using a paper application form at one of our public enquiry offices, your application date will be the date when you attend the public enquiry office to make your application.

 - Withdrawing your application When the payment handling service has received your application, the application fee is charged.
 The fee cannot then be refunded if you withdraw your application.